 A case can be made using the '20 year rule' which was introduced by the Highways Act 1980 Section 31, in which evidence must support the allegation that a right of way can be presumed to have been dedicated by the landowner because of the level of use over a period of 20 years without action by the landowner to make a lack of intention to dedicate.
-The 20-year period is counted backwards from the point at which use of the route was challenged.
+The 20 year period is counted backwards from the point at which use of the route was challenged.
 The onus is on the landowner to demonstrate that dedication was not made.
-A 20-year case is dependent on there being a date of challenge or 'bringing into question' the assumed public right.
+A 20 year case is dependent on there being a date of challenge or 'bringing into question' the assumed public right.
 This is commonly an occurrence such as a gate being locked.

-In the absence of a challenge, with the route still in use, the date of the application for a modification order can be taken as the date from which the 20 years is counted backwards.
+In the absence of a challenge, so the route is freely in use, the date of the application for a modification order can be taken as the date from which the 20 years is counted backwards.7

-A case may also be made under common law without reliance on the 20-year rule.
-The period may be for fewer than 20 years but the greater the period of use that can be shown, the more likely it is to infer that dedication has occurred.
-The case can be harder to make because the onus is on the claimant to show that there has been dedication by the landowner, which is most likely achieved by physical provision for the public or signs indicating acceptance of use; use alone is not necessarily sufficient evidence that dedication has occurred.
+A case may also be made under common law without reliance on the 20 year rule.
+The period may be much less than 20 years but the greater the length of user demonstrated, the more likely it is to infer that dedication has occurred.
+The case can be harder to make because the onus is on the claimant to show that there has been dedication by the landowner; use alone is not necessarily sufficient evidence that dedication has occurred.
 A common law case does not need a point of challenge.